updated June 23, 2020

 - A research project may be a part of a larger study performed by professional scientists, but the project presented by the student must only be only their own portion of the complete study.

-PROJECT SAFETY RULES AND GUIDELINES
+GSDSEF PROJECT SAFETY RULES AND GUIDELINES--in Addition to ISEF

 The Greater San Diego Science and Engineering Fair (GSDSEF) adheres to and complies with the Safety Rules and Guidelines of the International Science and Engineering Fair (ISEF).
 Refer to ISEF Rules and Guidelines for questions regarding general safety and specifically Vertebrate Animals, Research Involving Humans, Biohazards, and other Hazards.
 Research involving Vertebrate Animals and Humans have additional rules, regulations, and guidelines which must be complied with.
 See information on the following pages for specific rules, regulations, and guidelines.